DUI Probation Under Georgia DUI Laws

 - Report regularly to your probation officer

 Your initial FREE consultation can tell you what to expect, and what to start doing before any hearing takes place.
+Do not merely look for a law firm near me, or a cheap attorney.
 Call today for your FREE lawyer consultation at (404) 567-5515 anytime day or night.

-Our attorneys in Atlanta have collectively handled over 10,000 DUI cases, but most of our clients do not have pronation violations.
+Our attorneys in Atlanta have collectively handled over 10,000 DUI cases, but most of our clients are on probation for reckless driving, and not DUI.
+Thankfully, not very many have had probation violations.
 When they do, they call us.
-Let a proven DUI expert attorney from our DUI law firm try to find a way to keep you OUT of jail for a VOP in Georgia (violation of probation).